-The purpose of this report by the Government Accountability Board (“Board” or “G.A.B.”) is to describe impediments to voting encountered by elderly voters and voters with disabilities who seek to participate in elections conducted in the State of Wisconsin.
-This biennial report to the Legislature is required by §5.25(4)(d), Wisconsin Statutes.
+In 1999, Wis.
+Stat.
+5.25(4)(d) was amended to require the state elections agency to submit a report on impediments to voting faced by elderly voters and voters with disabilities to the appropriate standing committees of the legislature under s.
+13.172 (3).
+The statute also requires the Commission to consult with appropriate advocacy groups representing the elderly and disability community when preparing this report.
 The concept for this report originated as one of several recommendations made by the Legislative Council’s Special Committee to Review the Election Process.
 The Special Committee was established in 1998.
 This recommendation, along with several other election initiatives recommended by the Special Committee and the former State Elections Board, was enacted into law by 1999 Wisconsin Act 182.

-The Government Accountability Board will continue to work with the State’s policymakers and local election officials to assure Wisconsin’s voters that all polling places will be physically accessible.
-These improvements, promoted by changes in law, federal funding, and increased education, will move the State of Wisconsin toward eliminating all impediments faced by elderly and disabled voters.
+The Wisconsin Elections Commission will continue to work with policymakers, local election officials, and community organizations to assure Wisconsin’s voters that all polling places will be accessible.
+These improvements promoted by changes in law and increased education will help to eliminate barriers faced by Wisconsin’s elderly and voters with disabilities.